eliazzo/Soon_/README.md

 ### Process

 #### - Global variables
 I avoided hard coding product information onto the HTML file and created the global variables ``productPrice``, ``productText`` and ``productName`` to act as placeholders for the data.
-In what I appreciate is an enormously simplified version of the real thing, the idea was to maintain the possibility for alternative product information to be applied via the javascript file alone.
+The idea was to maintain the possibility for alternative product information to be applied with minimal change to the codebase.

 #### - Mobile-first
 The Figma prototype shows a desktop view of the website page.
 However, I chose to follow a responsive, mobile-first approach given that this is ensures the app is accessible to as many different users as possible.